MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-tracking-and-reservations.md

 ---
-title: Design Details - Item Tracking and Reservations
+title: Design Details - Item Tracking and Reservations | Microsoft Docs
-description: This topic talks about item tracking and reservations, and describes the concepts behind the two options.
+description: This topic talks about item tracking and reservations, and describes the concepts behind the two.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 10/01/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 25d911fd663e35f218f78e68f76c5f3043ba6764
+ms.openlocfilehash: d7895b0068afaf73a113b6f656c1600ce2cc4a4a
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: cfc92eefa8b06fb426482f54e393f0e6e222f712
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 12/03/2019
-ms.locfileid: "8139745"
+ms.locfileid: "2880248"
 ---
 # <a name="design-details-item-tracking-and-reservations"></a>Design Details: Item Tracking and Reservations
 Simultaneous use of reservation and specific item tracking is uncommon, because they both create a coupling between supply and demand.
 Except for situations where a customer or production planner requests a specific lot, it rarely makes sense to reserve inventory items that already carry item tracking numbers for specific application.
 Although it is possible to reserve items that require specific item tracking, special functionality is needed to avoid availability conflicts between order processors that request the same item-tracked items.

 The concept of Late Binding ensures that a nonspecific reservation of a serial number or a lot number remains loosely coupled until posting.
 At posting time, the reservation system can reshuffle nonspecific reservations to ensure that fixed application is possible against the serial or lot number that is actually picked.
 Meanwhile, the serial or lot number is made available for specific reservation in other documents that request that particular serial or lot number.